breadboard-ai/breadboard/seeds/breadboard/README.md

   );
 ```

 You can run boards using `runOnce` and `run` methods.
-The `runOnce` is the simplest.
-It just takes inputs and produces a set of outputs:
+The `runOnce` is the simplest; it takes inputs and produces a set of outputs:

 ```js
 const result = await board.runOnce({